-Gerard Ariño
+Gerard Ariño-Estrada

 Rafael Ballabriga

-Rafael Ballabriga received the IEEE NPSS Best Student Paper Award in 2006.
+Rafael Ballabriga is a graduate of the Ramon Llull University in Barcelona (BSc 2000, MSc 2002).
+In 2004, he joined CERN microelectronics group, Geneva (Switzerland), in the framework of the CERN Doctoral Student Program to work in the design and characterization of hybrid pixel detectors for the Medipix International Collaborations.
 He defended his PhD thesis entitled “The Design and Implementation in 0.13um CMOS of an Algorithm Permitting Spectroscopic Imaging with High Spatial Resolution for Hybrid Pixel Detectors” in 2009 for which he received the best thesis award of the Ramon Llull university doctoral programme 2009-2010.
-In 2013 he received the IEEE Nuclear and Plasma Sciences Society Radiation Instrumentation Early Career Award.
+He has experience on the design of Monolithic Active Pixel Sensors for High Energy Physics and on ASICs for the readout of fast detectors with intrinsic amplification (PMTs, SiPMs, MCPs)

 Rafael Ballabriga has coached younger designers in the design of front-ends in CMOS technologies.
-Holds three patents and has authored or co-authored more than 70 peer-reviewed journal publications.
+Holds three patents and has authored or co-authored more than 100 peer-reviewed journal publications.

 Marco Carminati